RunestoneInteractive/thinkcspy/_sources/Debugging/intro-HowtobeaSuccessfulProgrammer.rst

 - You can get information from a user and return information via keyboard and screen.
 - You can remember, recall, update, and use information using variables.
 - You can deal directly with various kinds of data: numbers and strings at this point.
-- There are basic operations you can do with the data (arithmetic, concatenating string, converting between data types).
+- There are basic operations you can do with the data (arithmetic, reading and printing strings, converting between data types).
 - At a slightly higher level, you might already have the idea of basic recurring patterns, like solving a straightforward problem with **input-processing-output**.
-- You will see shortly that you have more tools:  decision, repetition, more built-in ways to deal with data (like more string operations shortly), creating your own data types....
+- You will see shortly that you have more tools:  functions, decision, repetition, more built-in ways to deal with data, creating your own data types....

 .. index:: pseudo-code